-SMV serves SDC as a whole, including the City of San Diego, Chula Vista, the East County area, and the North Inland communities surrounding Rancho Penasquitos.
-See Table 9 and Figure 9 below for a listing and map of where the majority of SMV patients reside.
+The primary communities served by SCHHC include the City of Coronado, Downtown San Diego and Imperial Beach, an incorporated city.
+See Table 9 and Figure 9 for a listing and map of where the majority of SCHHC patients reside.
 For a mapping of community and region boundaries in SDC overall, please refer to Appendix P.